pasqal-io/godasse/README.md

 # About

-Go Deserializer for Application System Safety Engine (or Godasse) is an alternative deserialization mechanism for Go.
+Go Deserializer for Acceptable Safety Side-Engine (or Godasse) is an alternative deserialization mechanism for Go.

 # Why?